 It has to be a truffle!
 Rhizopogon is the closest to my heart, as it was my first truffle but also it’s the protagonist of my PhD project.
 Rhizopogon salebrosus sporocarps feed a lot of small mammals in the forest, as well as playing a crucial role in seedling establishment after disturbance (like the fires that the West Coast is experiencing right now).

 Their ability to survive and acquire food from many different sources.
 Just think about all the different trophic modes present in the Kingdom Fungi!

 Who is your mycology role model?

-Any great stories from field work (funny/interesting/something that stuck out to you)?
+Any great stories from field work?

 What do you like to do in your free time?
 What are your hobbies?

-Anything else you’d like to talk about?
+Anything else you’d like to share with us?

 I’m actively looking for a Post doc position, if you’re looking for a new postdoc, send me an email: firstname.lastname@example.org.